Qualified doctors Certified medications Online consultation with aftercare

 What can you do?

-Minor lifestyle changes can make a huge impact when it comes to fatigue and other menopausal symptoms.
+Minor lifestyle changes can make a huge difference when it comes to fatigue and other menopausal symptoms.
 Take, for instance, your diet and relaxation habits.
 Small, simple changes can go a long way.
 Some tips:

 • Find out what triggers you.
 Every woman is different.
 Everyone gets energy from different activities.
 What activities or situations drain your energy?
 How do you recharge your battery?